PyChina/weekly/content/Issue/issue-398.md

 - [MicroPython: Python编程硬件简介](https://pycoders.com/link/3053/web)
     + REAL PYTHON

 Are you interested in the Internet of Things, home automation, and connected devices?
-In this tutorial, you’ll learn about MicroPython and the world of electronics hardware.
-You’ll set up your board, write your code, and deploy a MicroPython project to your own device.
+In this tutorial, you'll learn about MicroPython and the world of electronics hardware.
+You'll set up your board, write your code, and deploy a MicroPython project to your own device.

 (`是也乎:`